 NABS is working to support Tribal Nations seeking the repatriation of their children buried at Carlisle.
 The Northern Arapaho repatriated two of their lost children, but the third boy couldn’t be found.
 The stakes are high for all involved, including Tribes who do not want their children disturbed.
-NABS is hosting a Tribal Roundtable in November.
+NABS hosted a Tribal Roundtable in November 2017.

 The Children Buried at Carlisle

 In May 2016 the Northern Arapaho and the Sicangu Lakota met with Army representatives to discuss the repatriation of their children buried at the Carlisle Indian Industrial School cemetery.
 The Army agreed to voluntarily send these children home and pay for their exhumation, transport, and internment.

 Thus began the first boarding school repatriation effort in U.S. history that we know of.